nicholasvoltani/Zettelkasten/Topologically Continuous Function.md

 # Corollaries
 It can also be proven that [[Continuous functions premap closed sets to closed sets]].

-A more motivated equivalent definition of continuity is that [[The continuous image of the closure is the closure of the image]]
+A more motivated equivalent definition of continuity is that in which [[A continuous function's image of the closure is a subset of the closure of its image]], through which one can easily see that [[The closure of a continuous image of a closure is the closure of the image|Continuous functions map close inputs to close outputs]].

 ---